HugeONotation/hugeonotation.github.io/talks/x86_simd_script.md

 inactive.
 The intrinsics for using this zero masking will have “maskz” prefixed to the name of their operation instead.

-### If-Statements
+### If statements

-When talking about branches, if-statement are probably the first thing to come to mind.
-While not all if-statements can be vectorized, a decently wide range of simple if statements can be vectorized somewhat easily and in a somewhat systematic fashion.
+When talking about branches, if statement are probably the first thing to come to mind.
+While not all if statements can be vectorized, a decently wide range of simple if statements can be vectorized somewhat easily and in a somewhat systematic fashion.
 This is especially the case for if-elses that looks something like this.

-In particular, note that the two blocks of conditional code are simply assigning to some variables that exist outside of the scope of the if-statement itself.
+In particular, note that the two blocks of conditional code are simply assigning to some variables that exist outside of the scope of the if statement itself.
 I’m going to assume that the expressions here can be computed without external side effects and that this means the individual expressions can be vectorized in a vertical fashion.